galaxyproject/galaxy-hub/src/events/2017-sacnas/index.md

 | 4:15p -   4:30p | Break |
 | 4:30p -   4:40p | Galaxy Community |
 | 4:40p -   5:00p | Compare & Contrast: CyVerse, Galaxy, and other options |

+# Resources and Techniques for Training Students in Computational Skills

+Want to learn more about how to train students in computational methods?
+The four instructors are also presenting a *Resources and Techniques for Training Students in Computational Skills* session during the 2017 SACNAS Conference.